grame-cncm/libmusicxml/src/oah/oahREADME.md

   - oahThreeBooleansAtom, for example, allows for three boolean settings to be controlled at once with a single option.

-  - oahAtomWithValue describes options for which a value is supplied in the command line or in option vectors (API).
+  - oahAtomStoringAValueInAVariable describes options for which a value is supplied in the command line or in option vectors (API).

   - a class such as lpsrPitchesLanguageAtom is used